vitessio/website/content/en/docs/18.0/reference/programs/vtgate/_index.md

 VTGate is a stateless proxy responsible for accepting requests from applications and routing them to the appropriate tablet server(s) for query execution.
 It speaks both the MySQL Protocol and a gRPC protocol.

+### Synopsis

+VTGate is a stateless proxy responsible for accepting requests from applications and routing them to the appropriate tablet server(s) for query execution.
+It speaks both the MySQL Protocol and a gRPC protocol.

+### Key Options
+`--srv_topo_cache_ttl`: There may be instances where you will need to increase the cached TTL from the default of 1 second to a higher number:
+* You may want to increase this option if you see that your topo leader goes down and keeps your queries waiting for a few seconds.

 ```
 vtgate [flags]
 ```